51Degrees/device-detection-dotnet/README.md

 ## Pre-requesites

-Visual Studio 2017 or later is recommended.
+Visual Studio 2019 or later is recommended.
 Although Visual Studio Code can be used for working with most of the projects.

 The core device detection projects are written in C and C++.
-The Pipeline engines are written in C# and target .NET Standard 2.0.3 and .NET Core 2.0.
+The Pipeline engines are written in C# and target .NET Standard 2.0.3.
+Example and test projects mostly target .NET Core 3.1 though in some cases, projects are available targeting other frameworks.

 ## Solutions and projects